Thomas Miller's Acting Governorship can best be described as the root cause for the so-called "Culpeper Rebellion" of 1677.

 Some claim that John Culpeper was the Governor between December 1677 until John Harvey arrived in February 1679 as the newly-appointed President of the Council - an interim appointment since Seth Sothel had been abducted during his transit.
 With the recent discovery of new documentation, it is now fairly certain that John Culpeper never actually claimed he was governor, nor did he actually act in that capacity.

 Eastchurch and Miller took a ship sailing one of the normal trade routes from England to the island of Nevis in the Leeward Islands where they could obtain another ship for America.
 In Nevis, Eastchurch met a woman of considerable fortune and took the opportunity to marry her.
-Not wishing to depart quickly and to avoid further delay in settling affairs in Albemarle County, Eastchurch provided Miller with a commission to serve as president of the Grand Council until his arrival and gave him "very full and ample powers."
+Not wishing to depart quickly and to avoid further delay in settling affairs in Albemarle County, Eastchurch provided Miller with a commission to serve as president of the Executive Council until his arrival and gave him "very full and ample powers."

 Previous writers, using the testimony prepared for the November 1680 trial of John Culpeper, have stated that Miller outfitted, manned, and sailed the shallop to North Carolina at his own cost for use in collecting customs and as defense for the colony in his role as commander-in-chief.
 A recently found deposition from a crewman on that voyage shows that Miller was only a passenger, and that the master, Solomon Summers, was directed by the shallop's owner, Thomas Leech, to return in 40 days with the proceeds from their cargo of calico, salt, and powder.